-This is all the evidence we need as Christians to prove to us that the "love of God and of one another" is our core mission here on earth.
+"love of God and of one another" is our core mission here on earth.

 Along with the understanding that we cannot get there without the surrender of ourselves to Christ's calling to follow Him as He follows the Father; and to live our lives together in simplicity as dear children of faith in the unity of the Spirit.
-That is where we begin finally to... get it.
-Without that revelation we are not even close to being on the same page, and love beyond love is nothing more to us than pages of words.
+That is where we begin finally to...